Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 Because TCP is a reliable transport, accidental reordering of SSH packets cannot occur on the network.
 Thus, SSH (like other TCP-based protocols) uses \emph{implicit sequence numbers} that are not transmitted as part of the packet.

-\paragraph{Security Guarantees of Secure Channels} For TLS, the security guarantees of the Record Layer were formalized as stateful length-hiding encryption \cite{AC:PatRisShr11}, where the state mainly consists of the implicit sequence number.
+\paragraph{Security Guarantees of Secure Channels} For TLS, the security guarantees of the Record Layer were formalized as stateful length-hiding encryption \cite{AC:PatRisShr11}, with the state mainly consisting of the implicit sequence number.
 The security of the BPP and implicit sequence numbers was analyzed by Bellare et al. in \cite{CCS:BelKohNam02} and later refined and extended by Paterson and Watson \cite{EC:PatWat10} and Albrecht et al.~\cite{CCS:ADHP16}.
-These works define, in slightly idealized scenarios, the following informal security goal for a secure channel:

-\begin{quote} When a secure channel between A and B is used, the data stream received by B should be identical to the one sent by A and vice versa (INT-PST, \cite{C:FGMP15}). \end{quote}

-Within their idealization, all three works confirm that the BPP is indeed a secure channel.
-The difference between the models is that \cite{EC:PatWat10} also includes the encrypted length fields of the CBC Encrypt-and-MAC modes, and \cite{CCS:ADHP16} considers the more recent cipher modes ChaCha20-Poly1305, AES-GCM, and generic Encrypt-then-MAC.
-Our attacks show that the models underlying the proofs in \cite{CCS:ADHP16} are only partially accurate.
-We will explain the discrepancies between the proofs and our findings in \autoref{sec:whyproofswrong}.
+These works define, in slightly idealized scenarios, the following informal security goal for a secure channel: \begin{quote} When a secure channel between A and B is used, the data (or message) stream received by B should be identical to the one sent by A and vice versa (INT-PST, aINT-PTXT in~\cite{C:FGMP15}). \end{quote} Within their idealizations, all three works confirm that the BPP is indeed a secure channel.
+The difference between the models is that Paterson and Watson~\cite{EC:PatWat10} also included the encrypted length field of the Encrypt-and-MAC modes, while Albrecht et al.~\cite{CCS:ADHP16} considered the more recent cipher modes ChaCha20-Poly1305, AES-GCM, and generic Encrypt-then-MAC.
+Our attacks show that the models underlying the proofs in~\cite{CCS:ADHP16} are only partially accurate.
+We will explain the discrepancies between the proofs and our findings in~\autoref{sec:whyproofswrong}.